akashacms/epub-guide/documents/2b-install-akashacms.html.md

 ---

 Now that Node.js and Grunt are installed we can follow the instructions to install AkashaCMS.
-As we said, AkashaCMS is a "content management system" which basically means builds an HTML website from a bunch of documents.
-As we'll see, an EPUB file is also a cluster of HTML files, and AkashaEPUB simply adapts AkashaCMS to building HTML and XML files required for an EPUB. -
+As we said, AkashaCMS is a "content management system" which basically means it builds an HTML website from a bunch of documents.

 See [akashacms.com/install.html](http://akashacms.com/install.html) for more details on how to install AkashaCMS.
+The basic process is:

 ```
     $ npm install -g akashacms
-    $ akashacms init akashacms-example
-    $ cd akashacms-example
-    $ npm install
-    $ akashacms build
-    $ akashacms preview
 ```

-That first step might need to be done this way, if you get an error message:
+That step might need to be done this way, if you get an error message:

 ```
     $ sudo npm install -g akashacms
 ```

-It's useful to glance through the `akashacms-example` directory just created and take a look at the configuration file and other files.
+The AkashaCMS website gives some additional steps resulting in a sample website, so you can see its ability to build websites.
+However, for the purpose of building electronic books we have a couple sample books available for you to build.

 ## Installing AkashaEPUB